Chain gun: Design

-A misfired round does not stop the functioning of the weapon, as it might with guns that use energy from a fired cartridge to load the next round; it is simply ejected.
+A misfired round does not stop the functioning of the weapon, as it might with guns that use energy from a fired cartridge to load the next round.
+It is simply ejected.
 Thus, the chain gun operating principle is inherently reliable.
-An unclassified report on the EX-34 prepared by the Naval Surface Weapons Center in Dahlgren, Virginia, dated September 23, 1983, said that:29,721 rounds of endurance tests were fired with no parts breakage and without any gun stoppages ...
+An unclassified report on the EX-34 prepared by the Naval Surface Weapons Center in Dahlgren, Virginia, dated 23 September 1983, said that:29,721 rounds of endurance tests were fired with no parts breakage and without any gun stoppages ...
 It is significant that during firing of 101,343 rounds not one jam or stoppage occurred due to loss of round control in the gun or feeder mechanism ... [this] is in our experience very unusual in any weapon of any caliber or type.

 The time that the chain takes to move around a complete loop of the rectangle controls the rate of fire.
 Accordingly, varying the motor-speed allows a chain gun, in principle, to fire at a continuously variable rate from single rounds to the maximum safe rate.
 The maximum rate depends on the pressure drop rates in the barrel after firing a cartridge, on mechanical tolerances, and other factors.
-For example, the 7.62mm NATO version EX-34 was advertised to offer 570 rounds per minute, and developmental work was underway for a 1,000-rounds-per-minute version.
+For example, the 7.62mm NATO version EX-34 was advertised to fire 570 rounds per minute, and developmental work was underway for a 1,000-rounds-per-minute version.
 In practice, chain guns usually have two or three set firing speeds.